timescale/docs/_partials/_cookbook-iot.md

 ORDER BY sensor_list.id, latest_data.ts;
 ```

-As with the earlier queries, limiting the time range here is important, especially if you have
-a lot of data.
-Best practice is to use these kinds of queries for dashboards and quick status checks.
+Limiting the time range is important, especially if you have a lot of data.
+Best practice is to use these
-To query over a much larger time range.
-For example. to find sensors that have stopped reporting, encapsulate the
+kinds of queries for dashboards and quick status checks.
+To query over a much larger time range, encapsulate
-previous example into a materialized query that refreshes infrequently, perhaps once a day.
+the previous example into a materialized query that refreshes infrequently, perhaps once a day.

 Shoutout to **Christopher Piggott** for this recipe.